xipki/xipki/README.md

         `source xipki/ca-setup/cacert-present/setup-*-*.script`
          where * is place holder.

-      * If you wish to generate the siging key and certificate for the OCSP responder, in CLI:
+      * If you wish to generate the signing key and certificate for the OCSP responder, in CLI:
          `source xipki/ca-setup/setup-ocsp-*.script`.

       * If you wish to add the SCEP support, in CLI: